-Symbol Pin name Input/ output Function V cc Power - +5 V power supply.
+Symbol Pin name Input/ output Function V cc Power +5 V power supply.
 GND Ground Ground (0 V) connection.
-CLK Clock Input Control of MSM82C37A internal operations and data transfer speed. cs Chip select Input CS is active-low input signal used for the CPU to select the MSM82C37A as an I/O device in an idle cycle.
-RESET Reset Input RESET is an active-high asynchronous input signal used to clear command, status, request temporary registers, and first/last F/F, and to set mask register.
-The MSM82C37A enters an idle cycle following a RESET.
+CLK Cłock Input Control of MSM82C37A-5 internal operations and data transfer speed.
+CS Chip select Input CS is active-low input signal used for the CPU to select the MSM82C37A-5 as an I/O device in an idle cycle.
+RESET Reset Input RESET is active-high asynchronous input signal used to clear command, status, request, temporary registers, and first/last F/F, and to set mask register.
+The MSM82C37A-5 enters an idle cycle following a RESET.
 READY Ready Input The read or write pulse width can be extended to accomodate slow access memories and I/O devices when this input is switched to low level.
 Note this input must not change within the prescribed set-up/hold time.
-HLDA Hold acknowledge Input S HLDA is an active-high input signal used to indi- cate that system bus control has been released when a hold request is received by the CPU.
-DREQ0 ~ DREQ3 DMA request 0 ~ 3 channels Input DREQ is an asychronous DMA transfer request input signals.
+HLDA Hold acknowledge Input HLDA is active-high input signal used to indicate that system bus control has béen released when a hold request is received by the CPU.
+DREQ0 ~ DREQ3 DMA request 0 ~ 3 channels Input DREQ is asychronous DMA transfer request input signals.
 Although these pins are switched to active-high by reset, they can be programmed to become active-low.
 DMA requests are received in accordance with a prescribed order of priority.
 DREQ must be held until DACK becomes active.
-DB0 ~ DB7 Data buş 0 ~ 7 Input/ output DB is a bidirectional three-state signal connected to the system data bus, and which is used as an input/output of the MSM82C37A internal registers during idle cycles, and as an output of the eight higher order bits of transfer addresses during active cycles.
+DB0 ~ DB7 Data bus 0 ~ 7 Input/ output DB is bidirectional three-state signals connected to the system data bus, and which is used as an input/output of MSM82C37A-5 internal registers during idle cycles, and as an output of the eight higher order bits of transfer addresses during active cycles.
 Also used as input and output of transfer data during memory-memory transfers.
-IOR I/O read Input/ output IOR is an active-low bidirectional three-state signal used as an input control signal for CPU reading of the MSM82C37A-5 internal registers during idle cycles, and as an output control signal for reading I/O device transfer data in writing transfers during active cycles.
-IOW I/O write Input/ output IOW is an active-low bidirectional three-state signal used as an input control signal for CPU writing of MSM82C37A internal registers during idle cycles, and as an output control signal for writing I/O device transfer data in writing transfers during active cycles.
+IOR I/O read Input/ output 10R is active-low bidirectional three-state signal used as an input control signal for CPU reading of MSM82C37A-5 internal registers during idle cycles, and as an output control signal for reading I/O device transfer data in writing transfers during active cycles.
+IOW I/O write Input/ output IOW is active-low bidirectional three-state signal used as an input control signal for CPU writing of MSM82C37A-5 internal registers during idle cycles, and as an output control signal for writing I/O device transfer data in writing transfers during active cycles.